FineUploader/fine-uploader/readme.md

 multipart boundary in the request to "blob" (or sometimes an empty or random string).
 As a result, we must pass the original file name in a parameter.

+**Q:** How can I prevent users from dropping folders into browsers that do not support folder uploading?
+**A:** There is no reliable way to prevent users from dropping folders into the drop zone of any browser other than Chrome 21+, currently.
+This is due to the fact that there is no way to reliably detect if a folder has been dropped unless the user agent implements the [Filesystem API](http://www.w3.org/TR/file-system-api/).
+Folder dropping is only supported in Chrome 21+, since this is the only browser that implements the Filesystem API.
+You can parse the user agent string to determine if folder dropping is supported, and then inform your users in your application's UI.
+Theoretically, you could check for the appropriate function on the [DataTransfer](http://www.w3.org/TR/2011/WD-html5-20110113/dnd.html#the-datatransfer-interface) object prototype, but this would not work cross-browser, since webkit does not expose this interface, unfortunately.

 <br/>
 ### Using the optional jQuery plug-in ###